Contributing to iText Core/Community

 - Contributor Code of Conduct

-If you have questions about how to use iText 7 Community, please direct these to Stack Overflow.
+If you are using iText Core/Community under the open-source AGPLv3 terms, please direct these questions to Stack Overflow.

-If you are a customer with a support agreement, you also have direct access to our JIRA and our developers.
+Note: if you have purchased a commercial license and have a support agreement, you have direct access to our in-house customer support team and developers.

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting a Pull Request with a fix.